For urgent consular assistance call

 Under Moroccan law, Moroccan citizenship takes priority.
 This can affect your rights and responsibilities, including:

-If you're a dual national, even if your second nationality is not Moroccan, the Australian Embassy may be restricted in the consular services we can give if you're arrested or detained.
+If you're a dual national, even if your second nationality is not Moroccan, the Australian Embassy may be restricted in the consular assistance we can provide you with if you're arrested or detained.

 Moroccan citizenship is automatic for the children of Moroccan fathers.
 Moroccan women who are married to foreigners can also pass on their Moroccan citizenship to their children.